Questions and Answers with Dr. Hancock

 There is some build out that is required for oxygen management and chamber set up, however in most cases this is a fairly simple process.
 Additionally, a company like Sechrist can help provide all the contacts and organization for contractors, making the buildout simple.

 Once the chamber is installed, marketing is very important to make your clients and referring veterinarians aware of the benefits, through education and demonstration of HBOT benefits.
 We provide both written and video materials to both new clients and our referral partners, so that they can quickly understand the benefits of hyperbaric medicine for their patients.
 In my experience, most clients are very eager to add this option as a part of their pet’s treatment plan.
 With good explanation of HBO benefits to the client, most are eager to have their pet undergo this therapy.
 It definitely has NOT been difficult to get owners on board with hyperbaric treatments.

 When did you first start using Hyperbarics to treat animals?

 We first started using hyperbarics in 2016.
 The first month we implemented it into our practice, we performed more than 80 treatments.
 Currently, we perform between 150-200 treatments per month.

 What type of animals do you service, mainly dogs and cats?
 What are the largest animals you have put in the chamber?

-Currently, based on my practice we treat both dogs and cats.
-However, we have always been open to other animals that might benefit from hyperbaric oxygen.
+Currently, in my practice, we treat both dogs and cats.
+A 189lbs Mastiff is the largest dog we have treated and would only fit in SV500.
+We have always been open to other animals that might benefit from hyperbaric oxygen.
 Currently we are talking to a group about possibly treating sea turtles.
-189lbs is the largest and would only fit in SV500.

 What ailments do you currently treat?
 Inflammation, snake bites, etc.? pre-conditioning?
 Pancreatitis.